kuspia/Striver_SDE-shortnotes-/README.md

 <details>

 > We start by standing at the `i`th bar of the histogram and look both to the left and right to find the indices of the nearest smaller elements (NSE) on either side.
 We store these indices in arrays `l[]` (for the left side) and `r[]` (for the right side).
-Since the nearest smaller element can't contribute to the maximum area, we adjust the right array by decrementing the index of the NSE.
+Since the next smaller element can't contribute to the maximum area, we adjust the right array by decrementing the index of the NSE.
 Similarly, for the left array, we iterate from `n-1` to `0` and increment the NSE index, as it won't be part of the area either.

 > When considering the `i`th position, we always include it in our potential maximum area calculation and try to extend the area as much as possible in both directions.
 If we encounter `-1` in the left or right arrays, we take the boundaries of the bar graph, which are the `0` and `n-1` indices, respectively.